Advisory on Puffer Fish

 - Puffer fish may contain the potent and deadly toxins tetrodotoxin and/or saxitoxin which can cause severe illness and death.
-These are central nervous system toxins and are 1,200 times more deadly than cyanide.
+These are central nervous system toxins and are more deadly than cyanide.
 Symptoms start within 20 minutes to 2 hours after eating the toxic fish.
 Initial symptoms include tingling of the lips and mouth, followed by dizziness, tingling in the extremities, problems with speaking, balance, muscle weakness and paralysis, vomiting, and diarrhea.
 In severe intoxications, death can result from respiratory paralysis.
 For more information on tetrodotoxin, refer to the Bad Bug Book available on-line.

 - Recent illnesses have been reported from consumption of imported puffer fish and domestic puffer fish from Florida, from both commercially harvested and recreationally caught fish.

 - The liver, gonads (ovaries and testes), intestines and skin of puffer fish typically contain the toxin.
 Unless puffer fish is cleaned and prepared in a special manner to carefully remove the organs containing toxin, the flesh of the fish will become contaminated with the toxin.

 - The toxin cannot be destroyed by cooking or freezing.
 In fact, freezing and thawing of the product prior to removal of the toxic organs may result in the migration of toxin into the flesh of the fish.

 - Due to the potential health hazard, commercial importation of puffer fish into the United States is heavily restricted.
 Personal importation is prohibited.